Assessment support

 toolbox

-Actually, for this step, the most important recommendation is to check for yourself what the usual working method and rules are for awarding, administering and communicating grades and for archiving examination materials at your programme.
+Actually, for this step, the most important recommendation is to check for yourself what the procedures and rules are for awarding, administering, and communicating grades and for archiving examination materials at your programme.
 Some of the rules will be indicated in the EER and/or the Rules and Guidelines of the Examination Board.
 Programmes may have additional protocols or provide instructions on a programme website.

 Administration of grades